-The audit engagement team identified the risk of management override of controls as an area where the financial statements were most susceptible to material misstatement due to fraud.
-Audit procedures performed included but were not limited to testing manual journal entries and other adjustments and evaluating the business rationale in relation to any significant, unusual transactions and transactions entered into outside the normal course of business.
+The audit engagement team identified the risk of management override of controls and revenue recognition as the areas where the financial statements were most susceptible to material misstatement due to fraud.
+Audit procedures performed included but were not limited to testing manual journal entries and other adjustments, testing revenue transactions near to the year and ensuring they have been recorded in the correct period, testing that the revenue recognized is in line with the active contracts in the year, and evaluating the business rationale in relation to any significant, unusual transactions and transactions entered into outside the normal course of business.

 A further description of our responsibilities for the audit of the financial statements is located on the Financial Reporting Council's website at: www.frc.org.uk/auditorsresponsibilities.
-This description forms part of our Auditors' Report.
+This description forms part of our auditors' report.